 A 'Grab Bag' should be available which contains essential equipment and information.
-All relevant contact information, the staff involved, tenants and other site information should be contained in an easily accessible format.
+All relevant contact information, the staff involved, and other information relevant to your place of worship should be contained in an easily accessible format.

 Suggested 'Grab Bag' contents: